 Asian ginseng: Weak immune system, allergies, fatigue, cognitive problems, sexual and reproductive problems in men, fibromyalgia, longevity.

 Gotu kola: Anxiety, nerve pain, fatigue, rheumatoid arthritis, psoriasis, dry scaly skin, cognitive problems, autoimmune diseases, longevity.

-Rhodiola: Depression, fatigue, longevity, cognitive problems, recovery from brain injury.
+Rhodiola: Depression, fatigue, anxiety, cognitive problems.